gravvivty/IslandSurvivorY2/README.md

 If you want to spawn enemies/bosses at the Start: <br>
 _Entities.EnemySpawning -> EnemyStageManager Line 51 -> Replace "Witch" string with any of the strings from the switch case in EnemySpawner Line 48

+# Installation

+To build and run the project, make sure you have the nuget packages installed from the MonoGame compatibility section and the UI section in Resources.

 # Resources